How to Write an Essay

 The most general statement in your essay is the thesis because it summarizes the entire essay.
 And the most specific parts of your essay are examples.

-So, in order to shorten your essay, you can really contract your examples.
-I call this Zooming Out because you are taking something that was very specific and making it more general.
+So, in order to shorten your essay, you can summarize your examples.
+I call this Zooming Out because you are taking something that was very specific (zoomed in) and making it more general (zoomed out).

 Let’s say you’re writing about the harms of second-hand smoking.
 And in one of the sections you provide an example of your friend or someone in the news who became seriously ill because she lived with a smoker for a long time: